Elizabeth Robbins Stone: Hotels

-From bricks made at her brick making business, Stone built Cottage House and ran a hotel out of it until 1881 when her daughter, Theodosia Van Brunt, arrived from Illinois to take over its operation.
+From bricks made at her brickmaking business, Stone built Cottage House and ran a hotel out of it until 1881 when her daughter, Theodosia Van Brunt, arrived from Illinois to take over its operation.
 It was a large house with two porches on Jefferson Street.
 It was run by John Tingle, then Frank Campbell and his sister, Elizabeth Rich, who made improvements to the building.
-It was a popular place to stay for students who attended Agricultural College of Colorado, later Colorado State University, while they found a residence for the school year.
+It was a popular place to stay for students of the Agricultural College of Colorado.